 About Western Gallery

-Western Gallery’s mission is to support and promote fine artists with distinct perspectives of the American West while enriching lives through art by creating connections to the land, cultures and heritage of western North America.
+Western Gallery curates distinct perspectives of the American West, from abstract to photorealistic and classic to contemporary.
+Our mission is to support and promote fine artists while connecting viewers to the land, cultures and heritage of western North America.

 A note from the director: